Ankush-Naskar/Expense-Tracker/ReadMe.md

 ### 📅 Auto-date
-Every entry is automatically saved with the current date — users cannot manually select or enter a custom date within EXPENSE-TRACKER.
+Every entry is automatically saved with the current date.
+Users cannot manually select or enter a custom date within EXPENSE-TRACKER.
 If needed, the date can be edited later directly from the generated `.xlsx` file.
 To avoid calculation errors in date-based summaries, the format must remain `DD-MM-YYYY`.

 ### 📊 Summaries
 EXPENSE-TRACKER can generate clear spending summaries based on the user’s preference — including daily, weekly, monthly, and yearly expense reports.
 This helps users easily understand their spending patterns and manage their finances better.